Winnipeg general strike: Organization

-Women leaders played an important part in building solidarity among the strikers.
-Experienced organizers such as Helen "Ma" Armstrong, one of two women on the Strike Committee, encouraged young working women to join the strike and often spoke on street corners and at public meetings.
+Women leaders played an important part in the strike.
+They encouraged female workers to go on strike, encouraged strikers in their strike efforts and built solidarity among strikers.
+Helen "Ma" Armstrong was one of two women on the Strike Committee.
+She encouraged young working women to join the strike and often spoke on street corners and at public meetings and was arrested multiple times.
 The Women's Labour League raised money to help women workers pay rent.
-They also set up a kitchen where hundreds of meals were served every day.
-On June 12 a "ladies day" was held at Victoria Park, where women occupied seats of honour to cheer a speech by J.S.
-Woodsworth promoting the emancipation of women and the equality of the sexes.
-An emerging working-class activist named Edith Hancox, who became a notable defender of the city’s dispossessed during the 1920s, is the only woman reported as a speaker at the huge outdoor gatherings at Victoria Park.
+Women also set up a kitchen where hundreds of meals were served every day.
+On June 12 a "ladies day" was held at Victoria Park, where women occupied seats of honour to hear a speech by J.S.
+Woodsworth promoting the emancipation of women and need for equality of the genders.

 Negotiations between members of the Strike Committee, city council and local businesses produced an arrangement to continue milk and bread deliveries.
-To make it clear that the delivery men were not strikebreakers, a small poster was printed for display on their wagons reading “PERMITTED BY AUTHORITY OF STRIKE COMMITTEE.”
-Although the cards were suggested by management, they were also attacked as evidence that the Strike Committee was taking control of the city.
+To make it clear that the delivery men were not strikebreakers, a small poster was printed for display on their wagons reading "PERMITTED BY AUTHORITY OF STRIKE COMMITTEE."
+Although management had suggested the cards, some said they showed the Strike Committee was trying to take control of the city.

 Opposition

-In a city divided on class lines, opposition to the strike was led by a group of local businessmen and professionals who described themselves as the Citizens’ Committee of One Thousand.
-From their headquarters in the Board of Trade building, they encouraged employers not to give in to the strikers and attempted to stir up resentment of “alien” immigrants, who, they charged, were the principal leaders of the strike.
+Opposition to the strike was led by a group of local businessmen and professionals who described themselves as the Citizens' Committee of One Thousand.
+From their headquarters in the Board of Trade building, they encouraged employers not to give in to the strikers and attempted to stir up resentment of "alien" immigrants, who, they charged, were the principal leaders of the strike.
 They also put pressure on governments to take action against the strike.
 They published a newspaper, The Winnipeg Citizen, that claimed that "the so-called general strike is in reality revolution – or a daring attempt to overthrow the present industrial and governmental system."